lucasko-tw/docker-elasticsearch-scalable/README.md

-## docker-compose.yml for Elasticsearch Cluster wi
+## docker-compose.yml for scaling elasticsearch nodes to cluster
 This is a example for scaling es's nodes by docker-compose

 ### config-master/elasticsearch.yml (Master)